Gemara (Juh-MAH-ruh)

 The Model

-The foundational layer model that describes the six categorical layers of GRC activities.
+The foundational layer model that describes the seven categorical layers of GRC activities.
 This model is stable and rarely changes, as it reflects the longstanding reality of GRC activity types.

-Schemas and SDKs that extend the lexicon into machine-readable formats and tooling to accelerate automated tool development.
+Language-specific SDKs that provide programmatic access to Gemara documents and tooling to accelerate automated tool development.

 Quick Start